Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 What is the tax exemption for R&D in Massachusetts?

 While the R&D tax credit doesn’t technically fall under a traditional tax exemption, it does reduce your overall liability to incentivize research and development activities.
-A tax exemption completely eliminates the tax liability of a specific expense or income, meaning you would pay no taxes on those expenses.
-A tax credit operates differently by allowing you to deduct a portion of your qualified expenses from your overall taxable income, reducing but not entirely eliminating your liability.
+A tax exemption eliminates the tax liability of a specific expense or income, meaning you would pay no taxes on those expenses.
+A tax credit operates differently by allowing you to deduct a portion of your qualified expenses from your overall taxable income, reducing but not eliminating your liability.

 What is the percentage of the Massachusetts R&D credit?